A stochastic Levenberg-Marquardt method using random models with complexity results: Convergence rate analysis

+The process $\{\Mu_{A_{j-1}},\Mu_{A_{j-1}+1}, \ldots, \Mu_{A_{j}} \}$ then defines a geometric random walk between two returns to the same state (i.e., $ \Mu_\epsilon$) and $\tau_j$ represents the number of iterations until a return to the initial state.
 For such a geometric random walk, one can define the state probability vector $\pi=(\pi_k)_k$ corresponding to the limiting stationary distribution~\cite{RDYates_DJGoodman_2005}.
 Using the local balance equation between the two states $k$ and $k+1$, see \cite[Theorem 12.13]{RDYates_DJGoodman_2005}, one has